FirstEnergy Reminds Public to Have a Safety-First SummerFoil balloons, fireworks and power lines don’t mix

 - Never fly kites, motorized airplanes or drones near power lines.
-While kites almost always use cotton string, wet cotton string can conduct electricity almost as well as metal string.
+While kites almost always use cotton string, wet cotton string can conduct electricity as well as metal string.

 - Keep electrical devices and cords at least 10-feet away from water sources such as pools and spas.
 When possible, use battery-operated electrical devices outside.

 - All outdoor receptacles should be covered to keep them dry.
 This is especially important around pools, spas and other summer water activities.